 Heading to the grocery store to pick up items for your family for the week is not a break.
 Though it may feel like a welcomed break away from the kids, this is an essential task that helps your household have the items they need.
 Whether you are shopping in an actual store or opting for grocery pick-up, it is certainly not a vacation of any sort.
 You deserve a real vacation or break.

-Exercising is not self-care.
+Exercise is important for your health, but it should not be the only time you get to focus on yourself.
 Moving your body in some way each day should be considered a necessity.
 Whether that exercise involves an at-home workout, group class, or a run, it does not matter.
 Getting your sweat on helps keep your heart, lungs, and body in tip-top shape.
 This should not be viewed as a special occasion but as part of your daily schedule.

 In the newborn days, it is pretty normal to be sleep-deprived, have no time for rest, running on fumes and caffeine.
 Somehow being tired has become the standard for all stages of motherhood.
 All humans are tired at times due to different factors.
 But moms often put off sleep for other things.
 Naptime is a time to get chores done.
 The kids are in bed, so there is finally time to decompress, and inevitably you stay up too late.
 It becomes a vicious cycle.
 No one feels their best when they are tired.
 Try to take a nap during naptime.
 Let your partner get up with the kids some days, and you sleep in.
 This one is a no-brainer but try to go to sleep earlier.
 Although it is hard to get, a good night’s sleep will have you feeling your best and ready to conquer the day.

 Somehow, we have come to believe as mothers that being on the verge of a constant emotional breakdown is normal.
 We’re told our feelings of anxiety or depression are a stage, it is normal, and it will pass.
 But it’s not.
 You cannot pour from an empty cup.
-Whether it is medication or seeing a therapist, getting mental health assistance should not be reserved for everyone but moms.
-Today we have telehealth and teletherapist visits available, making it easier than ever to take care of our mental health from the comfort of our homes.
+Whether it is medication or seeing a therapist, mental health support should not be something moms feel they have to go without.
+Today, we have telehealth and teletherapy visits available, making it easier than ever to take care of our mental health from the comfort of our homes.
 Moms need and deserve to put themselves back on their priority list.

 Self-care tied to the daily tasks of mothers has been ingrained in our modern society and certainly will not change overnight.
 Some ways to begin to change this narrative within our society include: